 |.: Home Page||.: Minders and Care||.: Booking and Fees||.: Contact Us||.: Minder Jobs|

-Two years into Ralf’s stay with us, he was looking and feeling so good (the vet couldn’t believe it was the same dog), that we decided to enter him for the mongrel dog show in Surrey known as “Scrufts”.
+Two years into Ralf’s stay with us, he was looking and feeling so good (the vet couldn’t believe it was the same dog) that we decided to enter him for the mongrel dog show in Surrey known as “Scrufts”.
 We were delighted when he was nominated for a place in the “Happiest Rescue Dog” category.

 In the final couple of years of Ralf’s life, his health became very unpredictable.
-On one occasion we took a trip to the vet at midnight, costing us a fortune, to be told that he had possibly suffered a stroke and that he had a 50/50 chance of surviving the night.
+On one occasion we took a trip to the vet at midnight, costing us a fortune, to be told that he'd possibly suffered a stroke and that he had a 50/50 chance of surviving the night.
 Come the following morning the “50/50” dog, as he became known whenever we marvelled at his resilience, woke us up at 6.30 panting happily, wagging his tail and ready for his walk.

 Anyone who has ever owned and lost a pet will know how we felt at that time.
 Ralf had only been with us for five years, but he was a very much-loved part of the family.
-The vet consoled us with the fact that we had probably given him the best years of his life - years that he might never have had.
+The vet consoled us with the fact that we'd probably given him the best years of his life - years that he might never have had.

 As the years pass, we still have a picture of Ralf in our sitting room and often remind ourselves of funny Ralf stories or silly songs and limericks made up in his honour.
-With our allergic son, we are unable to have another dog, not that Ralf could ever be replaced in our affections.

 We hope that in running Digs4Dogs, we can keep Ralf’s spirit alive by making our clients’ dogs feel as happy and cared for by their minders as Ralf felt with us.